Posted on June 15, 2021

 “Me and Harry Gesner went to Paige’s house during the Malibu fire (he’s not sure which year in the 1960s.) and hosed everything down.
 Paige’s house didn’t burn but everything around it did.”

-I then asked a couple of my questions about Paige’s family.
+I then asked a couple of questions about Paige’s family.

 Was there ever an indication that Paige had grown up with a grandmother (Virginia Young LaRocca) who was a Christian Science practitioner/ 1st Reader in the Church for decades?
-Richard answered, “Nope, nope, not at all.”

-Richard said that Paige never talked about her childhood in the SFV, her family, that her birth name was Diana Cotterell, or her marriage to Mark F. Segal.
-She never said she used Marvin Mitchelson as her lawyer, Richard had never heard of Marvin Mitchelson anyway.
+Richard said that Paige never talked about her childhood in the SFV.
+She never mentioned her family.
+He did not know that her birth name was Diana Cotterell or that she was married to Mark F. Segal.
+She never said she used Marvin Mitchelson as her lawyer, Richard had never heard of Mitchelson anyway.

 Richard said he met Paige’s sister (Constance/Connie) one time only, when Paige drove him to a visit with her.
 He said he doesn’t “think that they had a close relationship.”